Skip to Content

 • Soondae

-• Reheat Once refrigerated, tteokbokki hardens; I recommend adding a small amount of water before warming it on the stovetop for best results.
-You may reheat the rice cakes in the microwave, but they will become dense and hard to chew.
+• Reheat: Once refrigerated, tteokbokki will harden.
+I recommend adding a small amount of water to the dish before warming it on the stovetop for the best results.
+You can reheat the rice cakes in the microwave, but they will be dense and hard to chew.

-• Repurpose – Add the leftovers to ramen or stew.
+• Repurpose: Add leftovers tteokbokki to ramen or stew.

 Frequently Asked Questions